-Section 89.
+Section 8.
 Revocation of Discharge Authorization

-In addition to the provisions for administrative and legal proceedings contained in Article VI and Article VII of this Ordinance, whenever the Executive Director determines that a person to whom a Discharge Authorization has been issued has failed to comply with a Cease and Desist Order issued pursuant to Article VI of this Ordinance, or whenever a person has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person in any action taken by the District; or has failed to pay all User Charges owed to the District by such person, the Executive Director may order such person to show cause before the Board why the Discharge Authorization should not be revoked, except that actions subject to a pending and properly filed appeal taken pursuant to the provisions set forth in this Ordinance, the Rules Governing the Proceedings, Assessment of Civil Penalties, and Issuance of Orders Under the Sewage and Waste Control Ordinance of the Metropolitan Water Reclamation District of Greater Chicago, or the User Charge Ordinance, shall not be considered sufficient cause for the District to revoke such person's Discharge Authorization until entry of a final administrative decision, as approved by the District's Board of Commissioners, denying the appeal should the appeal be denied said appeal has been finally resolved by the District.
-The show cause proceeding so ordered shall comply with the provisions of Article VI, Section 3 and Appendix D, Section 56 of this Ordinance.
+In addition to the provisions for administrative and legal proceedings contained in Article VI and Article VII of this Ordinance, whenever the Executive Director determines that a person to whom a Discharge Authorization has been issued has failed to comply with a Cease and Desist Order issued pursuant to Article VI of this Ordinance, or whenever a person has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person in any action taken by the District; or has failed to pay all User Charges owed to the District by such person, the Executive Director may order such person to show cause before the Board why the Discharge Authorization should not be revoked, except that actions subject to a pending and properly filed appeal taken pursuant to the provisions set forth in this Ordinance, the Rules Governing the Proceedings, Assessment of Civil Penalties, and Issuance of Orders Under the Sewage and Waste Control Ordinance of the Metropolitan Water Reclamation District of Greater Chicago, or the User Charge Ordinance, shall not be considered sufficient cause for the District to revoke such person's Discharge Authorization until said appeal has been finally resolved by the District.
+The show cause proceeding so ordered shall comply with the provisions of Article VI, Section 3 and Appendix D, Section 5 of this Ordinance.

-Section 910.
+Section 9.
 Continued Discharge in Absence of Current and Valid Discharge Authorization to be Considered a Violation

-Whenever a person to whom a notification of applicability of this Appendix has been transmitted fails to submit a Discharge Authorization Request as required under this Appendix, or whenever a person whose Discharge Authorization has been revoked pursuant to an order of the Board of Commissioners, or whose Discharge Authorization has expired, continues to cause or allow the discharge of process wastewater into a sewerage system under the jurisdiction of the District, the Executive Director or the Executive Director's designee shall serve written notice to by Registered or Certified Mail or by personal service by any employee of the District, notify such person pursuant to Article IX, Section 2 of this Ordinance that continued discharge in the absence of a valid Discharge Authorization may be considered a knowing and willful violation of this Ordinance, the applicable statutes of the state of Illinois and applicable federal pretreatment regulations.
+Whenever a person to whom a notification of applicability of this Appendix has been transmitted fails to submit a DAR as required under this Appendix, or whenever a person whose DA has been revoked pursuant to an order of the Board of Commissioners, or whose DA has expired, continues to cause or allow the discharge of process wastewater into a sewerage system under the jurisdiction of the District, the Executive Director shall, by Registered or Certified Mail or by personal service by any employee of the District, notify such person that continued discharge in the absence of a valid DA may be considered a knowing and willful violation of this Ordinance, the applicable statutes of the state of Illinois and applicable federal pretreatment regulations.